ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/micro-config-rhocp7.png)

-- Supply an application name and provide the SSH url for the target GitHub repository.
-Then it is important to click the **advanced options** link as we need to configure some non-standard items as this is a secure repository.
+- Supply an application name and provide the SSH URL for the target GitHub repository.
+Then it is important to click the `advanced options` link as we need to configure some non-standard items as this is a secure repository.

 ![](images/micro-config-rhocp8.png)